 (d) Facilities subject to this Rule shall comply with the following standards:

-(1) For sterilization chamber evacuation, a closed loop liquid ring vacuum pump, or equipment demonstrated to be as effective at reducing emissions of ethylene oxide shall be used;
+(1) for sterilization chamber evacuation, a closed loop liquid ring vacuum pump, or equipment demonstrated to be as effective at reducing emissions of ethylene oxide shall be used;

-(2) For sterilizer exhaust, a reduction in the weight of uncontrolled emissions of ethylene oxide of at least 99.8 percent by weight shall be achieved;
+(2) for sterilizer exhaust, a reduction in the weight of uncontrolled emissions of ethylene oxide of at least 99.8 percent by weight shall be achieved;

-(3) For sterilizer unload and backdraft valve exhaust, a reduction:
+(3) for sterilizer unload and backdraft valve exhaust:

-(A) in uncontrolled emissions of ethylene oxide of at least 99 percent by weight shall be achieved; or
+(A) a reduction in uncontrolled emissions of ethylene oxide of at least 99 percent by weight shall be achieved; or

-(B) to no more than one part per million by volume of ethylene oxide shall be achieved;
+(B) a concentration of no more than one part per million by volume of ethylene oxide shall be achieved;

-(4) Sterilized product ethylene oxide residual shall be reduced by:
+(4) sterilized product ethylene oxide residual emissions shall be reduced by:

-(A) a heated degassing room to aerate the products after removal from the sterilization chamber; the temperature of the degassing room shall be maintained at a minimum of 95 degrees Fahrenheit during the degassing cycle, and product hold time in the aeration room shall be at least 24 hours; or
+(A) a heated degassing room to aerate the products after removal from the sterilization chamber.
+The temperature of the degassing room shall be maintained at a minimum of 95 degrees Fahrenheit during the degassing cycle and product hold time in the aeration room shall be at least 24 hours; or

 (B) a process demonstrated to be as effective as Part (d)(4)(A) of this Rule.

-(5) Emissions of ethylene oxide from the degassing area (or equivalent process) shall be vented to a control device capable of reducing uncontrolled ethylene oxide emissions by at least 99 percent by weight or to no more than one part per million by volume of ethylene oxide..
+(5) emissions of ethylene oxide from the degassing area or equivalent process shall be vented to a control device capable of reducing uncontrolled ethylene oxide emissions by at least 99 percent by weight or to no more than one part per million by volume of ethylene oxide.
 The product aeration room and the product transfer area shall be maintained under a negative pressure.

 (e) Before installation of the controls required by Paragraph (d) of this Rule, and annually thereafter, a written description of waste reduction, elimination, or recycling plan shall be submitted [as specified in G.S.
 143-215.108(g)] to determine if ethylene oxide use can be reduced or eliminated through alternative sterilization methods or process modifications.